openmobilityfoundation/mobility-data-specification/provider/README.md

 > Note: As a result of this definition, consumers should query the [trips endpoint](#trips) to infer when vehicles enter or leave the municipality boundary.

-The datatype and scheme are the same as `status_changes
+The datatype and scheme are the same as `status_changes`.

 Endpoint: `/events`
 Method: `GET`